loayalsaid1/alx-low_level_programming/0x08-recursion/README.md

 _sqrt_recursion.c: return teh square root of a funcion of -1 if there is none _sqrt_recursion.c: return teh square root of a funcion of -1 if there is none

+6-is_prime_number.c: check whether a number is prime of not 6-is_prime_number.c: check whether a number is prime of not